SoylentBob/jooq-mock/README.md

 ## Examples

 The examples provided in this project are based on the bookstore data model taken directly from [jOOQs examples](https://github.com/jOOQ/jOOQ/tree/master/jOOQ-examples/jOOQ-kotlin-example/src/main/java/org/jooq/example/db/h2).

+The exemplary tests can be found in this [directory](https://github.com/SoylentBob/jooq-mock/tree/master/src/test/java/com/github/soylentbob/sql).